About the MATLAB Runtime

 MATLAB Runtime is version-specific.
 You must run your applications with the version of MATLAB Runtime associated with the version of MATLAB Compiler SDK with which it was created.
 For example, if you compiled an application using release R2020b of MATLAB, end users must have version 9.9 or later of MATLAB Runtime installed.
 Use

 mcrversionto return the version number of MATLAB Runtime.

 The MATLAB paths in a MATLAB Runtime instance are fixed and cannot be changed.
 To change them, you must first customize them within MATLAB.

 MATLAB Compiler SDK was designed to work with a large range of applications that use the MATLAB programming language.
 Because of this, run-time libraries are large.

-Calls into the MATLAB Runtime are serialized so calls into the MATLAB Runtime are threadsafe.
+Calls into MATLAB Runtime are serialized, so calls into MATLAB Runtime are threadsafe.
 This can impact performance.